Jonathan Klinsmann: International career

+Jonathan Klinsmann is available to represent Germany from his father's line, the United States, Hong Kong and China from his mother's line.
+He holds both German and American citizenship.

 Klinsmann has been active for the youth teams of the United States since 2014.
 From 2014 to 2015, he was a member of the under-18 team.
 In 2017, Klinsmann was included in the squad for the under-20 national team at the 2017 CONCACAF U-20 Championship.
 He played in all but one of the six tournament matches.
 The United States were crowned under-20 champions of CONCACAF following a 5–3 win on penalties in the final against Honduras.
 Klinsmann was awarded the golden glove as the best goalkeeper of the tournament, and included in the team of the tournament.
 In addition, the United States qualified for the 2017 FIFA U-20 World Cup in South Korea, where Klinsmann started in all five matches.
 The United States were eliminated from the tournament following a 1–2 defeat after extra time in the quarter-finals against eventual losing finalists Venezuela.

 On November 12, 2018, Klinsmann was called up for the first time to the United States men's national soccer team for friendlies against England and Italy as an injury replacement for Zack Steffen.